About the Care Opinion research community

-The research community will be a community of people who have shared stories of care on Care Opinion, and who are happy to receive invitations, via Care Opinion, to participate in academic research projects.
+The research community will be a community of people who have shared stories of care on Care Opinion, and who are happy to receive invitations, via Care Opinion, to help academic research projects.

 Who else is involved in this?

-To develop the research community and share what we learn, we are working in partnership with the Yorkshire and Humber Patient Safety Translational Research Centre (PSTRC), based at the University of Leeds.
+To develop the research community and share what we learn, we are working in partnership with the NHS and the Yorkshire and Humber Patient Safety Translational Research Centre (PSTRC), based at the University of Leeds.

 How do I join or leave the research community?